 The inflation overshoot - the war in Ukraine is not the whole story

-We now see US CPI inflation averaging at least 5.6% this year, an overshoot of 3.6 percentage points (pp).
+One year on we now see US CPI inflation averaging at least 5.6% this year, an overshoot of 3.6 percentage points (pp).
 Rising commodity prices have played their part with the oil price now expected to average $95 a barrel in 2022 (some $40 higher than anticipated a year ago).

 Food prices are also considerably higher.
 However, with core inflation at 4.7% y/y other prices are running significantly higher than expected.